background

 Can an organization get CMMC certified before the 48 CFR rule is final?

 Yes.
 Assessments became available in December 2024 when the 32 CFR rule went into effect.
-Organizations can voluntarily pursue certification in advance of the 48 CFR rule becoming final, and many primes are already requiring evidence of CMMC readiness from their subcontractors.
-With the October 1 deadline now confirmed, early certification is strongly recommended.
+Organizations can voluntarily pursue certification in advance of the 48 CFR rule becoming final and, as of August, 270 organizations have already achieved Level 2 certification.
+Also, many primes are already requiring evidence of CMMC readiness from their subcontractors.
+With enforcement expected to officially begin this year, early certification is strongly recommended.